Pixel data real time processing as a next step for HL-LHC upgrades and beyond: Results and Performances

 The expandability of the pixel detector to very large values in $\eta$ is another asset of this device.
 It makes it unique as a tracking device in the forward regions, to be coupled with the calorimeters and the muon detectors.
-Although the simplified pixel layout considered here extends only to $\eta$ of 3, because the present coverage of the endcap calorimeters for HL-LHC, this study already indicates the tracking capability and performances of the pixel detectors in the forward region as covered for the first phase (at least) of the HL-LHC.
-It must be noted that the present microvertex being built for HL-LHC cover up to $\eta$ of 4.
-It should be pointed out that, because of the Physics needs at the HL-LHC, an extension of the calorimetry and of the muon detection down to $\eta$ of 4, might be part of the second stage of the HL-LHC upgrades of the experiments for 2032.
-Thus, the results of this study can be extended with still a good efficiency and rejection rate for the electron case to $\eta$ of 4 and and extrapolated as well to other physics objects such as muons or jets.
+Although the simplified pixel layout considered here extends only to $\eta$ of 3, because of the present coverage of the endcap calorimeters for HL-LHC, this study already indicates the tracking capability and performances of the pixel detectors in the forward region as covered for the first phase (at least) of the HL-LHC.
+It must be noted that the present microvertex being built for HL-LHC covers up to $\eta$ of 4.
+It should be pointed out that, because of the Physics needs at the HL-LHC, an extension of the calorimetry and of the muon detection down to $\eta$ of 4, might be part of the second stage of the HL-LHC upgrades of the experiments for Run 5, expected to start in 2035~\cite{HL-LHC-Schedule}.
+Thus, the results of this study can be extended with a still good efficiency and rejection rate for the electron case to $\eta$ of 4 and extrapolated as well to other physics objects such as muons or jets.

 The extension of the current pixel detectors of both ATLAS and CMS down to $\eta$ of 4, will thus be of unique value for reconstructing forward electrons.
-Following the example of the electrons, muons as well as also $\tau$ leptons, forward jets or tagging of b-quarks to the forward regions (boosted objects) will be feasible, all this in real time triggering.
-This will be the object of other studies on jet real time reconstruction performances and b-tagging performances with the pixel detectors.
+Following the example of the electrons, muons as well as $\tau$ leptons, forward jets, or tagging of b-quarks to the forward regions (boosted objects) will be feasible, all this in real-time triggering.
+This will be the object of other studies on jet real-time reconstruction performances and b-tagging performances with the pixel detectors.

 It is important for the physics potential at the HL-LHC, and even more when considering future machines with higher c.m. energy. to extend the tracker to larger $\eta$.
-In that later case, preliminary designs for FCC-hh~\cite{FCC} for instance, extend the usable $\eta$ range of the pixel trackers to at least $ |\eta|$ of 4 or even 6, because of the Physics requirements.\\
+In that later case, preliminary designs for FCC-hh~\cite{FCC} for instance, extend the usable $\eta$ range of the pixel trackers to at least $ |\eta|$ of 4 or even 6, because of the Physics requirements.

 Besides, the HL-LHC will be a unique playground for learning how to handle these physics cases even more important at higher energy machines.